findkit/findkit/packages/docs/docs/crawler/pdf.md

 A `pdf` tag is automatically added to all parsed PDF files.
+## Title

+PDF title is read from `"content-disposition"` header.
+If this header is not available title is parsed from url pathname. `/path/to/my-awesome-pdf.pdf` --> `my-awesome-pdf`
 ## Language

 The language is taken from the `Content-Language` response header if present,